 A: The instructions are correct.
 If you look closely at the back view photo of Hat 3 on pattern page, slightly to the right of center, you’ll see that there are no columns of just knit stitches and that the cable rows are staggered from one column to the next.

-Q: Are the instructions correct in The Unofficial Harry Potter Knits and Knitting Wizardry for Rows 7 and 13 correct for the small size of Hat 3?
+Q: Are the instructions correct in The Unofficial Harry Potter Knits and Knitting Wizardry for Rows 7 and 13 correct for Hat 3?

 The instructions are correct.
 Adding an extra repeat on these rows will cause the cables not to be staggered and will give it less of a tightly cabled look.Updated 2/20/2014: Short-rows 7 and 13 for Hat 3 are not correct.
 The correct instructions (included in the Ravelry download version) are:

 Q: Why is there a knit row in the middle of the ribbing on Hat 4?